Skip to Content

 Summary

-Profound hearing loss is the most severe level of hearing impairment, where even loud sounds may not be heard.
-It can be caused by factors like genetics, infections, head injuries, ageing, or certain medications.
-Diagnosis involves detailed hearing tests beyond standard checks.
+Profound hearing loss is the most severe level of hearing impairment, where even loud sounds may not be heard, however there are useful tools that can help.
+It can be caused by genetics, infections, head injuries, ageing, or certain medications.
+An early diagnosis is important to help support the condition as successfully as possible.

 Why Choose Us?